cyrilakafia/covid-ml/README.md

 # ML model for prediction of COVID-19 cases

-This project employs machine learning algorithms to build predictive models.
-The models should be able to predict positive COVID-19 cases using symptoms.
+Machine learning models are built to predict positive COVID-19 cases from patient symptoms.
+The performance of the models on a relatively smaller dataset demonstrated merit in building a mobile application that could aid in rapid diagnoses and tracking of positive COVID-19 cases.

 ## Data

-A csv file with columns of symptoms and COVID-19 status is used to train the model.
-The COVID-19 status column is the target and the symptom columns are the features.
+A CSV file retrieved from Kaggle is used to train the model.
+Features:
+* age
+* fever
+* cough
+* runny nose
+* pneumonia
+* lung infection
+* travel history
+* **test results**

 ## Training

-Logistic Regression and Random Forest algorithms are used to train the predictive model on the dataset.
-The models are then saved as pickle files and can be used for predictions
+### Models
+* Logistic Regression
+* Random Forest
+* K Nearest Neighbor
+* Decision Tree
+* Support Vector Classifier

+## Results
+* Logistic Regression was the best-performing model with an accuracy score of 91%